What is High Performance Computing?

 Cluster Health Management can also include health checks for GPU cards and GPU Computing Systems in GPU clusters.
 Any of the supported GPU metrics can be used in regular and prejob health checks.

-The promise of machine learning is pulling every organization in every industry into the realm of HPC.
-Many organizations have little or no experience with these systems, and even the most experienced high-performance computing practitioners will tell you that building and managing high-performance Linux clusters is no easy task.
+The promise of machine learning and artificial intelligence is pulling every organization in every industry into the realm of HPC.
+Many organizations have little or no experience with these systems, and even the most experienced high-performance computing solution practitioners will tell you that building and managing high-performance Linux clusters is no easy task.
 With hundreds or thousands of hardware and software elements that must work in unison, spanning compute, networking and storage, the skills, knowledge and experience required to do this is often more than an organization can cope with.

 Your clustered infrastructure management platform will offer an integrated solution for building and managing machine learning clusters that reduce complexity, accelerate time to value and provide enormous flexibility.